 In the Antarctic the sun has to be taken very seriously.
 The ozone layer here is virtually non-existent.
 Take the shot quickly, I'll cover you!

+Today we had two reasons to be cheerful.
+First, while tinkering around with the Internet connection, KIS had downloaded the database updates in the background.
+Second, the sun produced an unforgettable halo.
 We were still at Patriot Hills, waiting for the signal to pack up and head south.
-It was not too cold $(-8^{\circ}C, -18^{\circ}F)$, but it was cloudy and very windy.
+It was not too cold (-8°C, -18°F), but it was cloudy and very windy.
 Any bit of us not kept covered up freezes almost immediately!
 We were all hoping that we could leave for the South Pole today - since we wanted to get there in time to see in the New Yea.
-Apparently it's also windy there, and much colder (-25° C, -13° F).
+Apparently it's also windy there, and much colder (-25°C, -13°F).
 In the meantime we busy ourselves with last-minute preparations.
+Wherever you look, the view is breathtaking.